-In 2015, Iran agreed a long-term deal on its nuclear programme with the P5+1 group of world powers - the US, UK, France, China, Russia and Germany.
+In 2015, Iran agreed a long-term deal on its nuclear programme with a group of world powers known as the P5+1 - the US, UK, France, China, Russia and Germany.

 It came after years of tension over Iran's alleged efforts to develop a nuclear weapon.
 Iran insisted that its nuclear programme was entirely peaceful, but the international community did not believe that.